About

 My hobbies and interests include scuba diving, sailing, skiing, rock climbing, camping, pub trivia, juggling, board games, card games, bad jokes, and word play.
 I read a lot of science fiction, popularizations of (usually non-physics) science, and internet.
 I believe mathematics is discovered, and not invented—that it is permanent, fixed, and everlasting.
 This makes me a mathematical platonist.
 I believe the Many-Worlds Interpretation is obviously true.

-I speak Mathematica, C++, Scheme, MATLAB, \(\LaTeX\), some Python, bash, perl, and HTML, y un poco español.
+I speak Mathematica, C++, Python, Scheme, bash, \(\LaTeX\), some MATLAB, perl, and HTML, y un poco español.
 Ich lerne Deutsch.

 Sometimes I sign things with my PGP public key.
 I believe that strong encryption is fundamental to free speech, that pervasive surveillance undermines democracy, and that legal compromises of encryption are math denialism.